Gaps on a CV have a bit of a bad rep. It’s a commonly-held belief that employers will see them as negative.

 If you can demonstrate that you’re attempting to progress your career, employers are much more likely to view a break in employment in a positive light.

-Prepare a short response that acknowledges and explains the gap.
-Again, present it in the most positive light possible and focus on how it’s helped make you right for this job.
+Prepare a short response that acknowledges and explains the job gap.
+Again, present it in the most positive light possible and focus on how it’s helped prepare you for the job you’re interviewing for.

 Gaps in your CV don’t have to be the end of the world.
 Be honest, proactive and positive to give your CV the best chance of success.